 It’s such a great place to relax.
 Off peak, you’ll find an inlet just for you!

-It’s too difficult to choose just one!
-There are too many gorgeous castles in the Loire.
+It’s too difficult to choose just one, they are all just gorgeous, so all castles in the Loire make the list!

 It’s one of the most famous of all French resorts.
 Is it really, full of hype and shallow, celebrity super yachts?
 Or is there really a little more to this international hot spot?

-If you get beyond the day trippers, the flashy image and superstar appeal.
-There’s a very different side to this charming harbour town.
-It’s full of character at it’s core.
-With the added advantage of some superb beaches and a really nice coastal walkway through it’s more natural surroundings.
+If you get beyond the day trippers, the flashy image and superstar appeal,there’s a very different side to this charming harbour town.
+It’s full of character at it’s core, the added advantage of some superb beaches and a really nice coastal walkway through it’s more natural surroundings.